FraunhoferIOSB/FROST-Server/docs/extensions/DataModel-Projects.md

 ### KeyCloak Auth

 When using [KeyCloak Authentication](https://fraunhoferiosb.github.io/FROST-Server/settings/auth.html#settings-for-the-auth-provider-class-keycloakauthprovider) the contents of the user and roles tables are automatically filled from the data supplied by KeyCloak.

 The links between Projects and Users/Roles can also be decoded from the KeyCloak data, by using a userRoleDecoder.
+The ProjectRoleDecoder takes the list of roles (strings) that KeyCloak provides, uses a regular expression to extract a project name and a role name from each string, and creates a UserProjectRole for the user for each of these.

 ## Data Model